Douglas, Arizona: Government

+Jose Grijalva is the 33rd Mayor of the city.
+He currently chairs the Finance Committee, overseeing the city's financial matters.

 Transportation

-The City of Douglas operates Douglas Rides, which provides local transportation.
+The city of Douglas operates Douglas Rides, which provides local transportation.
 The city also operates Cochice Connection, which provides connections between Douglas, Bisbee, and Sierra Vista.
 Private shuttle services connect Douglas with Tucson and Phoenix.

 Douglas is connected to Agua Prieta by the Douglas, Arizona Port of Entry.
 Also, Douglas Airport is located here.
 There are no airline services at this airport.

 Education

 Public schools

 The Douglas Unified School District is responsible for public education.
 Schools include: